What Army should I play?

 The Sea Raiders are a fast skirmishing army with good damage output but relatively low survivability.
 Their wide access to movement abilities such as Overtake, Side Step, and Swift Hunter allow them to attack from unexpected angles and take out key opposing pieces early, leaving the enemy army unable to retaliate with it’s full strength.

-Khador Winter Korp
+Khador: Winter Korp

 Lore